Søren Kristensen

-Søren Klitgaard Kristensen (born 13 May 1971) is a former Danish cricketer.
+Søren Klitgaard Kristensen (born 13 May 1971) is a Danish former cricketer.
 Kristensen was a right-handed batsman who bowled slow left-arm orthodox.
 He was born at Aalborg, North Jutland County.

 Kristensen made his debut for Denmark in international cricket in the 1997 ICC Trophy against Malaysia.
 He played 9 matches in that year's competition, the last of which came against the Netherlands.
-Kristensen made his List A debut for Denmark in the 2000 ICC Emerging Nations Tournament against Zimbabwe A. During the tournament he played 4 further List A matches against the Netherlands, Scotland, Ireland and Kenya.
+Kristensen made his List A debut for Denmark in the 2000 ICC Emerging Nations Tournament against Zimbabwe A. During the tournament, he played 4 further List A matches against the Netherlands, Scotland, Ireland and Kenya.
 These were Kristensen's only List A appearances for Denmark.
 In his 5 List A matches for Denmark, he scored 24 runs at a batting average of 8.00, with a high score of 13.
-With the ball he took 2 wickets at a bowling average of 51.00, with best figures of 1/14.
+With the ball, he took 2 wickets at a bowling average of 51.00, with best figures of 1/14.